sparkflows/sparkflows-docs/docs/installation/configuration/database/aurora-mysql-db.rst

 Aurora MySQL Database
 ==============

-Fire can easily be setup up to run with Aurora MySQL
+Fire can easily be setup up to run with Aurora MySQL.

-More details of the Aurora MySQL database can be found here : https://aws.amazon.com/rds/aurora/
+Further details of the Aurora MySQL database can be found here : https://aws.amazon.com/rds/aurora/

 Create Aurora MySQL database on AWS
 -------------